OrdnanceSurvey/os-maply-adapter-ios/README.md

 1. Clone this repo
 2. Carthage update (this brings in OSTransformation framework): `$ carthage update --platform iOS --no-use-binaries `
-3. Submodule init (this brings in WG-Maply): `$ git submodule update --init`
+3. Submodule init (this brings in WG-Maply): `$ git submodule update --init --recursive`
-4. `$ cd Submodules`, which now contains the WG-Maply repo.
-4. Checkout maply tag v2.4.1_beta3 (current version the framework supports): `$ git checkout tags/v2.4.1_beta3`
-5. Init WG-Maply submodules.
-This initialises WG-Maply's internal dependencies: `$ git submodule update --init --recursive`
-6. Open Xcode and build the `MaplyAdapter` framework.
+4. Open Xcode and build the `MaplyAdapter` framework.
 This will also build WG-Maply implicitly.

 ### Integration with your Xcode project: